Eastwesser/Eastwesser/README.md

 ### 💬 About Me
 - A dedicated Python developer on a journey to master web development, data analysis, and FastAPI.
 I embrace routine tasks and always strive for excellence.
-- Holding a red diploma and experience in my specialty, I decided to switch to backend development.
-I am ready to put in maximum effort to achieve my goals.
 - My goal is to become a Fullstack developer and continue exploring new technologies, discovering new horizons.

 ### 📫 How to reach me